What We Do

 Making the Future

-“As the old adage goes, ‘the journey is more important than the destination.’
-The participatory foresight can go a long way toward building a more equitable and peaceful world.
-Foresight can elicit nuanced perspectives on a particular dilemma, build a common language around a shared future, and help us to feel in control of our own futures.
+“With participatory foresight we can go a long way toward building a more equitable and peaceful world.
+Foresight can elicit nuanced perspectives on a particular dilemma, build a common language around a shared future, and help us understand our role in building the future we want.
 Participatory foresight should be a regular tool for all social change movements.”